 This Conflict Minerals Report constitutes our annual report on our conflict minerals due diligence.
-In accordance with the OECD Guidance and the Conflict Minerals Rule, this report is available on our website at https://sustainability.ppg.com/Governance/Conflict-Minerals and has also been filed with the SEC.
+In accordance with the OECD Guidance and the Conflict Minerals Rule, this report is available on our website https://sustainability.ppg.com/en-US/responsible-minerals-sourcing and has also been filed with the SEC.